inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 Overview
 ~~~~~~~~

-**V1** Ethernet VLANs are created by adding an extra header to Ethernet frames.
+.. **V1** Ethernet VLANs are created by adding an extra header to Ethernet frames.
 The header contains VLAN tags.
 The VLAN-aware parts of the network filter traffic based on these VLAN tags.
 The VLAN-aware parts of the network filter traffic at interfaces, based on VLAN tags and VLAN ID.
 Each interface has a set of allowed VLAN IDs.
 Packets without VLAN tags are considered to be part of the native VLAN and are not filtered.

-**V2** Ethernet VLANs are created by assigning VLAN IDs to ethernet frames, by adding an extra header containing VLAN tags which store the VLAN ID.
-The VLAN-aware parts of the network filter traffic at interfaces, based on VLAN tags and VLAN ID.
+Ethernet VLANs are created by assigning VLAN IDs to ethernet frames, by adding an extra header containing VLAN tags which store the VLAN ID.
+The VLAN-aware parts of the network filter traffic at interfaces, based on VLAN ID.
 Each interface has a set of allowed VLAN IDs.
-Packets without VLAN tags are considered to be part of the native VLAN and are not filtered.
+Packets without VLAN tags are considered to be part of the native VLAN (which can be allowed/disallowed as well).
+This mechanism removes connections from a physical network by filtering packets at the data link layer, but cannot create new connections.

+.. and are not filtered.

-This basically takes away connections from a physical network by filtering; it obviously cannot add new connections.
+.. **V1** This basically takes away connections from a physical network by filtering; it obviously cannot add new connections.

+.. **V3** This mechanism restricts connections in an existing physical network, but cannot add new connections.

 ..
 Ethernet VLANs are created by assigning VLAN IDs to ethernet frames, by adding an extra header containing VLAN tags which store the VLAN ID.

 ..
 In INET, several modules...

 In INET, various modules (such as hosts and policy submodules) can add a VLAN tag request to packets.
+The actual VLAN tags are then added by 802.1q submodules.
+Its possible that a VLAN tag request is added in one network node and the VLAN tag is added in another (e.g. an app in a host adds request, the 802.1q submodule in a switch adds tag).

+.. **TODO** example for this process somewhere (for example, host's app adds request, connected switch's 802.1q module adds tag)

-The actual VLAn tags are then added by the 802.1q submodule. **TODO** (even if its in another host which is vlan aware/has 802.1q module)
+.. **TODO** (even if its in another host which is vlan aware/has 802.1q module)

-As such, the presence of the 802.1q submodule makes the network node VLAN-aware.
+As such, the presence of the 802.1q submodule makes the network node VLAN-aware. **TODO** meaning what ?
+that the network node can read VLAN tags on packets ?
+-> the presence of the 802.1q submodule makes the network node able to filter packets based on VLAN tags ?

-Several configurations are possible...**TODO**
+Several configurations are possible...**TODO** such as double tagging

 ..
 The VlanPolicyLayer submodule
    -----------------------------